eembc/coremark-pro/README.md

 CoreMark®-PRO is a comprehensive, advanced processor benchmark that works with and enhances the market-proven industry-standard EEMBC CoreMark® benchmark.
 While CoreMark stresses the CPU pipeline, CoreMark-PRO tests the entire processor, adding comprehensive support for multicore technology, a combination of integer and floating-point workloads, and data sets for utilizing larger memory subsystems.
 Together, EEMBC CoreMark and CoreMark-PRO provide a standard benchmark covering the spectrum from low-end microcontrollers to high-performance computing processors.

 The EEMBC CoreMark-PRO benchmark contains five prevalent integer workloads and four popular floating-point workloads.

-The integer workloads include JPEG compression, ZIP compression, an XML parser, the SHA-256 Secure Hash Algorithm, and a more memory-intensive version of the original CoreMark.
-The floating-point workloads include a fast Fourier transform (FFT), a linear algebra routine derived from LINPACK, a greatly improved version of the Livermore loops benchmark, and a neural net algorithm to evaluate patterns.
+The integer workloads include:

+* JPEG compression
+* ZIP compression
+* XML parsing
+* SHA-256 Secure Hash Algorithm
+* A more memory-intensive version of the original CoreMark

+The floating-point workloads include:

+* Radix-2 Fast Fourier Transform (FFT)
+* Gaussian elimination with partial pivoting derived from LINPACK
+* A simple neural-net
+* A greatly improved version of the Livermore loops benchmark using the following 24 FORTRAN kernels converted to C (all of these reported as a single score of the `loops.c` workload).
+The standard Livermore loops include:
+  *   Kernel 1 -- hydro fragment
+  *   Kernel 2 -- ICCG excerpt (Incomplete Cholesky Conjugate Gradient)
+  *   Kernel 3 -- inner product
+  *   Kernel 4 -- banded linear equations
+  *   Kernel 5 -- tri-diagonal elimination, below diagonal
+  *   Kernel 6 -- general linear recurrence equations
+  *   Kernel 7 -- equation of state fragment
+  *   Kernel 8 -- ADI integration
+  *   Kernel 9 -- integrate predictors
+  *   Kernel 10 -- difference predictors
+  *   Kernel 11 -- first sum
+  *   Kernel 12 -- first difference
+  *   Kernel 13 -- 2-D PIC (Particle In Cell)
+  *   Kernel 14 -- 1-D PIC (pticle In Cell)
+  *   Kernel 15 -- Casual Fortran.
+  *   Kernel 16 -- Monte Carlo search loop
+  *   Kernel 17 -- implicit, conditional computation
+  *   Kernel 18 -- 2-D explicit hydrodynamics fragment
+  *   Kernel 19 -- general linear recurrence equations
+  *   Kernel 20 -- Discrete ordinates transport, conditional recurrence on xx
+  *   Kernel 21 -- matrix*matrix product
+  *   Kernel 22 -- Planckian distribution
+  *   Kernel 23 -- 2-D implicit hydrodynamics fragment
+  *   Kernel 24 -- find location of first minimum in array

+The CoreMark-PRO score is a weighted geometric mean of each workload, as describe on page 12 of the provided PDF document.

 # Basic Overview